-These are original studies which report novel findings, new techniques, small series of unusual findings or preliminary results.
-They should contain no more than 1,200 words, 15 references, an abstract of 100 words and up to 4 figures or tables.
-These manuscripts will be reviewed in 15 days and any changes suggested should be implemented by the authors in one week.
+These are original studies which report novel findings, unreported or underreported new techniques, small series of unusual findings or preliminary results from a research project, study, etc. They should contain no more than 1,200 words, 15 references, an abstract of 100 words and up to 4 figures or tables.
+These manuscripts will be reviewed within 15 days by the section's Associate Editor, and by the Editor-in-Chief or Executive Editor, and any changes suggested should be implemented by the authors within one week.